Delos Synagogue: Purpose

 The building's initial use is unknown.
 The identification of the building as a synagogue or a Samaritan place of worship at any point in its history has been a matter of debate.
 The first to challenge Plassart's assessment was Belle Mazur in 1935.
 The construction of benches around the internal walls is used by some as an argument for a synagogue, although this seating arrangement is also known from two pagan temples and other buildings on Delos.
 Those who accepted Plassart's identification pushed the date from when the structure is supposed to have served as a synagogue to its early phases, although the benches were only added in its last phase.
 Determination of "synagogue" architecture and inscriptions was further complicated by the presence of a modern (1985) Samaritan community not far from the building.

 Plassart's initial identification was based on an inscription that was later found to be at a different location, roughly 90 m from the alleged synagogue (area GD 80), in a house located in a residential area (area GD 79).
-Matassa writes: "It is important to note that there is nothing in the structure of GD 80 itself that is in any way Jewish in nature."
+Matassa writes: "there is nothing in the structure of GD 80 itself that is in any way Jewish in nature."

 Matassa argues that neither the physical, literary, or epigraphic evidence supports the identification of the building as a synagogue.

 More recent studies have concluded that the evidence suggesting that this building was a synagogue is tenuous at best and will remain an open question.